jes/ngindock/README.md

 It assumes it can run `nginx -c $nginx_conf -s reload` to reload nginx.

-It operates Docker by running `docker run ...` etc rather than using the API.
+It operates Docker by running `docker run ...` etc. rather than using the API.

 It assumes your upstream directive looks basically like this: